Why boomerang employees could be the answer to your recruitment problems in summary:

 It’s important to make sure a returning employee gets off on the right foot.
 If someone is coming back into a more senior role, for example, they may need help in positioning themselves appropriately and ensuring they are taken seriously by colleagues who may find it hard to shake off past perceptions about their abilities.

 HR can do much to help pave the way and support ‘boomerangers’ in establishing credibility and authority.
-Using internal communication channels to announce their arrival and the parameters of their new role is a good first step.
-They may need careful briefing about what has changed since they were last employed, who the key influencers are and what they may need to do differently.
+So, make sure your onboarding processes are on point!
+Using internal communication channels to announce their arrival and the parameters of their new role is also a good first step.
+They may need careful briefing about what’s changed since they were last employed, who the key influencers are and what they may need to do differently.

-A carefully thought-out induction programme that allows them to quickly meet and establish themselves with senior people and new colleagues will also help them get off to a good start.
+A carefully thought-out onboarding programme that allows them to quickly meet and establish themselves with senior people and new colleagues will also help them get off to a good start.

 Keeping in touch